 Research the Harrowing Existence of Grand Banks Fishermen

-Winslow Homer’s The Fog Warning sets the stage for an inquiry study that explores the harrowing existence of fishermen off the Grand Banks and teaches historical fiction writing.
+Winslow Homer’s The Fog Warning offers a dramatic entry point for an inquiry study into the perilous lives of Grand Banks fishermen and how historical fiction writing can bring their struggles, resilience, and humanity to life.

 Winslow Homer’s dramatic seascape sets the stage for a unit of study that explores the harrowing existence of fisherman off the Grand Banks in the mid 1800s—and teaches foreshadowing and historical fiction writing.